Owolabenjade/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 2 is a script that will append /action to the end of the existing PATH variable, separated by a colon (:).
 The export command will make the new PATH value available to all processes in the current shell session
 Task 3 is a script that will use the tr command to replace the colon (:) characters in the PATH variable with newline (\n) characters, effectively splitting the PATH into separate lines for each directory.
 The <<< operator is a bash feature that allows you to use a string as the standard input for a command.
 Task 4 is a script that lists environment variables.
 It uses the printenv command to achieve this.
+Task 5 is a scrip that lists all local variables and environment variables, and functions.
+It uses the declare command to achieve this.